 My Favorite Fasting Resources

-I’m going to say it again, it’s your responsiblity to become educated on fasting.
+I’m going to say it again, it’s your responsibility to become educated on fasting.
 And I’m going to be honest that if are not willing to take the time to read a book about fasting, then you aren’t ready to fast.
 This is very serious business.
+Is water fasting safe?
+These resources will help you understand how it’s not only safe but also extremely beneficial to your health!

 My Water Fasting Experience Recap

-I’ve completed several extended water fasts ranging from 24 hours to 31 days (no I didn’t die, although there’s some haters circulating a post on the internet saying that I (specifically by name) died during my 31 day water fast, but I can assure you I am still alive and not typing this from the other side.
+I’ve completed several extended water fasts ranging from 24 hours to 31 days and no I didn’t die, although there’s some haters circulating a post on the internet saying that I died during my 31 day water fast, but I can assure you I am still alive and not typing this from the other side.

 During my first 7 days water fast I lost 20 pounds and this most recent (2018) I lost 17.6 pounds in 7 days (my weight was lower, so I lost less) and a total of -23.8 in 14 days.